Alternative Milks: Steaming Oat & Almond Milk on Breville

 Sugar Content

-- Oat milk is naturally sweeter (from oat starches)
+- Oat milk is naturally way sweeter because the heating process breaks down oat starches into simple sugars.

 Best Brands for Steaming